efJerryYang/xv6-labs-2021/fs/README.md

 To handle large files in an operating system with an ext2-like filesystem, it is necessary to analyze the code example provided for handling inode layout, which stores pointers to the data blocks.
 <!-- To handle the large files in an operating system with ext2-like filesystem, it is straightforward to start analyzing the code example given for handling inode layout, where store the pointers to the datablocks. -->

-The given filesystem inode in this case should have the following layout: (the layout was generated using `copilot`, so there is no script available for creating it)
+The given filesystem inode in this case should have the following layout (the layout was generated with the help of `Copilot`, so there is no script available for creating it):
 <!-- In this case the given filesystem inode should look like the following: (the layout is generated with the help of copilot, so there is no script for creating it) -->

 ```txt